nextcloud/notifications/docs/notification-workflow.md

 $manager->markProcessed($notification);
 ```

-Thereby only the app name is mandatory: so if you don't set the user, the notification
+Only the app name is mandatory: so if you don't set the user, the notification
 will be marked as processed for all users that have it.
 So the following example will
 remove all notifications for the app files_sharing on the object "remote #1337":